 It’s that time of the year again: mustache season is upon us.
-Regardless of whether you’re joining the movement this year or not, here is our ultimate guide to all things Movember (Movember rules and facts as well as some tips on how to grow and style your mustache if you’re planning to show your support.
+Regardless of whether you’re joining the movement this year or not, here is our ultimate guide to all things Movember.
+We share some key Movember rules and facts as well as some tips on how to grow and style your mustache if you’re planning to show your support.

 Did You Know…?

 Here are some interesting facts about Movember and that can help you understand a bit more about this movement.

 What’s the difference?

 Movember and No-Shave November are commonly used interchangeably but in fact, both are very different movements.
 Movember promotes growing out a mustache to support men’s health (prostate and testicular cancer, mental health, suicide prevention).

 On the other hand, No-Shave November encourages you to stop shaving completely and donate the money otherwise spent on grooming products to fund cancer research and education.

 One of the main Movember rules is that you have to grow out a mustache only, so that means no beards, goatees or any form of chin facial hair!
 If you’re looking to grow out a beard, you just need to wait one more month for Decembeard, which raises awareness for bowel cancer.

 Men who take part in Movember are called Mo Bros, and women are called Mo Sisters (or Mo Sistas in some countries).
 Yes, women are allowed to take part in Movember too!
 According to Movember rules, the role of Mo Sisters is to rally support for their male counterparts and facilitate the conversation around men’s health.

 Movember started in an Australian bar in 2003.
 Two mates were joking about how the mustache trend should be brought back and decided to create a campaign around it for men’s health.
 That explains where the “mo” in Movember comes from: the Australian spelling of “moustache”.